The Royal Botanic Garden Edinburgh welcomes all visitors whatever their specific requirements.

 - There are accessible toilets on the same floor as the restaurant.

-- The restaurant can also be accessed by scooters and wheelchairs from the Garden via the John Hope Gateway decking where there is a push button automatic door and step free access.
+- The cafe can also be accessed by scooters and wheelchairs from the Garden via the John Hope Gateway decking where there is a push button automatic door and step free access.

 - Tables and furniture can be moved as required.